Girl (1998 film): Plot

 Andrea Marr (Dominique Swain) is a bright, straight-A, 18-year-old high school senior living a sheltered life in rural Washington.
-She has 2 close friends, bookish Darcy (Selma Blair) and rebellious, aspiring rock star Cybil (Tara Reid).
-Andrea is insecure and confused at her budding sexuality.
+She has two close friends, bookish Darcy (Selma Blair) and rebellious aspiring rock star Cybil (Tara Reid).
+Andrea is insecure and confused by her budding sexuality.
+She has difficulty viewing herself as a woman.

-In pursuit of becoming "women", Andrea and Darcy attend a frat party in attempts to lose their virginity.
+In pursuit of becoming "women," Andrea and Darcy attend a frat party in attempts to lose their virginity.
 Both are unsuccessful, and Andrea ends up passing out and waking up with a frat boy masturbating on top of her.
-Upon learning of her acceptance to Brown University, Andrea realizes that she hasn't had many life experiences.
-So she ventures into the local rock scene with classmate and groupie Rebecca (Summer Phoenix) to watch Cybil and her band, which is made up of two other classmates Richard (Christopher Masterson) and Greg (David Moscow).
-There, she meets local rock singer Todd Sparrow (Sean Patrick Flanery) and becomes enamored with him.
-Andrea loses her virginity to a guy named Kevin (Channon Roe) whom she also met at the show, but found the experience disappointing.
+Upon learning of her acceptance to Brown University, Andrea realizes that she hasn't had many life experiences, so she ventures into the local rock scene with classmate and groupie, Rebecca (Summer Phoenix), to watch Cybil and her band, which is made up of two other classmates, Richard (Christopher Masterson) and Greg (David Moscow).
+There, she meets Todd Sparrow (Sean Patrick Flanery), the singer for a local rock band called The Color Green, and she becomes enamored with him.
+Andrea loses her virginity to a guy named Kevin (Channon Roe) whom she also met at the show, but she finds the experience disappointing.
 Later, she finds Todd at a record store and accompanies him back to his sister Carla's (Portia De Rossi) apartment where they have sex.
-After, Todd leaves abruptly to go to band practice, leaving Andrea upset, but also obsessed with him.
+After, Todd leaves abruptly to go to band practice, leaving Andrea upset but also obsessed with him.
 Andrea begins to neglect her friends, particularly Darcy, who is suffering from an eating disorder, in her pursuit of Todd.

-In the meantime, Cybil reveals to Andrea that she's dropping out of high school because she got a record deal.
+In the meantime, Cybil reveals to Andrea that she's dropping out of high school because she got a record deal on the same label as Todd’s band.
 However, the record deal was only offered to her and not to Richard and Greg.
-Richard is upset, but ultimately accepting of it, whereas Greg becomes severely depressed.
-Cybil and her new band open for Todd's band, and Andrea goes to the show.
-At the show, Andrea and Todd reunite and Andrea becomes Todd's groupie, and they get together often to have sex.
-Todd eventually breaks things off to go on tour, leaving Andrea heartbroken.
+Richard is upset but ultimately accepting of it, whereas Greg becomes severely depressed.
+Cybil and her new band open for The Color Green, and Andrea goes to the show.
+At the show, Andrea and Todd reunite, and Andrea becomes Todd's groupie, meaning they often get together to have sex.
+Andrea believes it means something more, but Todd eventually breaks things off with her to go on tour, leaving her heartbroken.